Incident Response Plan (IRP) Testing

 Real-World Scenarios

-We test your cyberdefense readiness by implementing real-world scenarios through tabletop exercises.
+We test your incident response plan and cyberdefense readiness by implementing real-world scenarios through tabletop exercises.

 creation of attack plan